spiral-project/daybed/docs/source/permissions.rst

 Everybody can answer the poll, but are not allowed to correct their answers, nor to see the poll results.

-We keep ``read_definition`` as it might be used to build the form on the client-side:
+``read_definition`` is given to everyone, as it might be used to build the form on the client-side:

 ::